RSA §169-C:38 - Taping of Child Interviews

 With regard to your letter (attached), I can only inform you that the information you refer to has been submitted to the New Hampshire Attorney General's Office for investigation.
 Thank you for your letter.

-Howard Helrich
+Sincerely, Howard Helrich

-Assistant Merrimack County Attorney
+Assistant Merrimack County Attorneycc: Mark Zuckerman, Esquire

 All of us who hold elected positions must remember the full responsibility that comes with those offices.
 Every day, the men and women in our police and fire departments put their lives at risk for the people of New Hampshire.
 In the last few years -- even in the last few weeks -- we have been reminded of the sacrifices that the police and firefighters stand ready to make on our behalf.
 In return, here's what we owe them: As elected officials, we owe them not just the passage of good laws.
 We owe them our respect.
 In everything we say and do, let that message be clear.
-In this Statehouse, we honor our citizens in uniform -- and we will not condone those who do not.
+In this Statehouse, we honor our citizens in uniform -- and we will not condone those who do not.While her comments were directed at a particular controversial State Rep., Shaheen is saying that our elected officials respect and honor our officers, even those who break the law.
+Citizens of New Hampshire deserve better than that.

 Contact Paula Werme, Esq. or return to Law Practice home page.